• Contact Info

 Primary Instructor - Fall 2022

-Covers special relativity, quantum theory, atomic physics, solid state and nuclear physics.
+Learn about a leading edge of physics and engineering along with its applications to much of modern technology.
+Topics include quantum theory, atomic physics, solid state and nuclear physics.
+Applications discussed may include special relatively, lasers, diodes/transistors, nuclear energy, quantum computing and encryption.
 Third semester of introductory sequence for science and engineering students.
 Physics majors should take PHYS 2170 instead of this course.
-Normally taken with PHYS 2150.
-Degree credit not granted for this course and PHYS 2170.
+May be taken concurrently with PHYS 2150.

 • PHYS 2600 - Introduction to Programming and Scientific Computing